 4 – Envision Your Career as a Marathon, not a Sprint

 Be patient.
 Relax.
 Nothing good will result from rushing.
 “Approach both your professional and personal lives on a long-term basis.”
-Annika Friesen, CPA, CA and Senior Associate at The Mason Group, has these words of advice for CPAs to keep in mind, both when starting their career and along the way.
+Diane has these words of advice for CPAs to keep in mind, both when starting their career, and along the way.

 “Give yourself time to breathe, learn, and grow.
 If you rush your career, you will inevitably wear out too soon and start resenting what you previously enjoyed.
 Don’t be afraid to slow down.”